 - Eggs (scrambled, poached, boiled) with wholemeal toast

-- Homemade smoothie with frozen spinach or cauliflower Use nut-based milk or water instead of fruit juice to keep the sugar content down.
+- Homemade smoothie with frozen spinach or cauliflower.
+Use nut-based milk or water instead of fruit juice to decrease sugar content.
 (Create a double batch and freeze as needed!)

 - Any wholemeal wrap or sandwich that incorporates some protein.
-Keep it colorful by adding chopped veg such as tomatoes, cucumber etc. on the side.
-You can also reduce the amount of bread you are eating if you want to focus on having an open-top sandwich.
+Keep it colorful by adding chopped veg such as tomatoes, cucumber, etc. on the side.
+You can also reduce the amount of bread you eat if you want to focus on having an open-top sandwich.